 Almost every employer has faced the following situation: an employee quits without notice, and still possesses property (uniforms, equipment, keys) that belong to the company.
 Or worse, the employee is disgruntled and damages property of the company on her way out.
-It’s alright, I’ll just hold her last paycheck hostage until she returns the […]

 In this video, Attorney Jessica M. Kramer discusses how to terminate a residential tenancy, what type of notice to use, and provides answers to some commonly asked questions.
-For more information about legal issues pertaining to landlords, or ways in which KEW can assist you with landlord related inquiries, contact KEW at […]

 First of all, when we say “leave” we are referring to leave as a general term of not being required to be at work.
 So, leave is an umbrella term that refers to vacation time, sick time, personal time, PTO and whatever other creative term may be used to refer to time away from work.